kennych418/kennych418.github.io/index.md

 **Figure 6**: Synchronization State Machine for Broadcaster/Observer Beacon Architecture.

 #### Part 4: Calculating Distance
-With the BLE network and synchronization established, we collected data between 2 nodes at 3 angles and 3 distances to train and validate our distance estimating neural network. *ALEX INSERT INFO*
+With the BLE network and synchronization established, we collected data between 2 nodes at 3 angles, 3 distances, and 12 remote node orientations to train and validate our distance estimating neural network. *ALEX INSERT INFO*

 ![NN](../Pictures/NN.png)